Police shooting of Mike Taylor: Officer who fired shot on Karangahake farm gives evidence - NZ Herald

 In response to questioning by Taylor family lawyer Adam Couchman, Officer D agreed the police were approaching the matter with a "high degree of seriousness".

-He agreed that "in hindsight, sitting in this sterile environment five years later" they should have kept driving after seeing Taylor in order to put distance between them.
+He agreed that "in hindsight, sitting in this sterile environment five years later" they should have kept driving over the hill after seeing Taylor in order to put distance between them.

-Couchman said evidence showed Taylor had been shot twice in the front, one of these hit his cellphone in his breast pocket, and he had been shot in the back.
+Couchman said evidence showed Taylor had been shot in the back and questioned why.

-He questioned why Officer D had shot Taylor in the back as "that could be interpreted as retreating".

 Officer D said he would not have fired the third shot knowing Taylor had turned around but was confident he had made the right decision as he could not tell which direction Taylor was facing through the bullet hole in the car window.